apache/incubator-kie-kogito-runtimes/README.md

     * Do a sanity check with `grep -lir "5.2.x" * | grep -v "target"`.
 This lists all the files that are still using the old version, if there are any.

-* Guvnor translations

-    * WARNING: THIS IS EXPERIMENTAL.
-THESE STEPS SHOULD BE TREATED WITH CAUTION AND COULD WELL NEED CHANGING WHEN WE DO THE FIRST RELEASE USING ZANATA

-    * Translations into different locales are handled within Zanata (https://translate.jboss.org/)

-    * The most recent translations need to be pulled into the release branch.
-Assuming you have set-up your Zanata configuration correctly, this can be achieved with:

-            $ mvn zanata:pull -Dfull -Dngsoa -Dngsoafull -Dbpm

-    * NOTE: The above Maven switches specify Guvnor Profiles to examine for translation files.
-Drools Guvnor (`-Dfull`) is essential.
-SOA (`-Dngsoa` and `-Dngsoafull`) and BPM Console (`-Dbpm`) are optional.

-    * NOTE: If releasing a new version number (major, minor or micro) a new version of the translations should be setup in Zanata.

 * Set up jenkins build jobs for the branch.

     * Go to the internal jenkins website inside the VPN.